 Interested in adding a salesperson to your marketing effort?
 Call us today at 1-888-NEW-CLIENTS (1-888-639-2543)

-Q: Am I entitled to any credits or discounts for upgrading to Plan 2 or 3 from a Marketing Kit or Practice Development Seminar?
+Q: Am I entitled to any credits or discounts for upgrading to the Clients Acquisition Program (Plan 2) from a Home Study Program or Practice Development Seminar (Plan 1)?

 A: Yes, you receive a full credit for the cost of your Practice Development Seminar training or Marketing Kit.
 We will also credit you for your travel and hotel expense if you were a former seminar attendee.